christyylam/BookManager/README.md

 ## Keep track of all the books you've read!

 Some features:
-- Organize books by the genre or author
+- Organize books by the genre
+- Lists all books in collection by the same author
 - Lets users visualize their book collection
-- Keeps track of user's ratings for each book
+- Keeps track of user's ratings and reviews for each book
-- Lets users enter reviews for each book
+- Lets users enter reviews for each book added

 This application will help users keep track of the books that they have read by visualizing their entire collection, keeping track of their reviews and ratings for each book,